-Have you recently adopted a longhaired rabbit, such as an Angora?
+Have you recently adopted a longhaired bunny, such as an Angora?
 Congratulations!
 These super fluffy bunnies are almost impossibly cute.
 However, Floppy won’t be able to keep up with all that fur herself.
 You’ll need to give her a helping hand with her beauty sessions.
 A vet offers some advice on this below.

 Summer